bcomnes/goref/README.md

 fmt.Println(mapOfMap) // map[hey:map[beep:10 boop:20] hi:map[boop:40 beep:30]]
 ```

-This is no longer so as of (TODO: get the go version where this changed).
+This is no longer so as of Go 1.7 and a little earlier.
+Just make sure you are running the latest go.

 ## Functions